Cyfrin/Updraft/courses/security/5-tswap/13-where-stateless-fuzzing-fails/+page.md

 - depth - how many random functions will be called per run
 - fail_on_revert - this value determines if a test will fail as a product of reverted transactions.
 We'll go into more detail soon.

-Remember you can always reference the [**Foundry Book**](https://book.getfoundry.sh/reference/config/testing?highlight=%5Binvariant%5D#invariant) for an exaustive list of these configurations.
+Remember you can always reference the [**Foundry Book**](https://book.getfoundry.sh/reference/config/testing?highlight=%5Binvariant%5D#invariant) for an exhaustive list of these configurations.

 Let's run the test.